andrewchambers/bupstash/README.md

 ## From source

-First ensure you have a recent rust+cargo, pkg-config and libsodium-dev package.
+First ensure you have a recent rust+cargo, pkg-config and libsodium-dev package installed.

+Next clone the repository and run cargo build.
 ```
 $ git clone https://github.com/andrewchambers/bupstash
 $ cd bupstash